 Our Rooms :: Maria Andreu’s Haven

 Maria Andreu’s Haven is a cozy little room decorated with period antiques, but the most fun may be sitting on your second floor balcony and watching the the activities below on Charlotte Street (which can get festive on weekends).
-This cozy room features a queen size bed, Jacuzzi tub/shower, cable TV, iPad/iPhone-docking station/sleep machine/Clock radio.
+This cozy room features a queen size bed, single Jacuzzi tub/shower, cable TV, iPad/iPhone-docking station/sleep machine/Clock radio.
 This is the way you should experience St. Augustine!
 This room includes off site parking, less than 300 feet from the Inn.

 Link of interest